PythWare/Kybernes-Tools/README.md

 # Kybernes Tools

 This repository will hold GUI Modding Tools I build to be used for PC Koei Tecmo/Omega Force games.
 They're meant to be used with Aldnoah Engine unless listed as standalone, this repository will be updated periodically.
-As of March 29 2026 only Steel Editor, Bubble Editor, Harklight, Wild Liberd, and Kybernes Scanner are added but future Editors/Tools will be added here at later dates.
+As of March 29 2026 only Steel Editor, Bubble Editor, Harklight, Wild Liberd, Kybernes Scanner, Festum Conversion are added but future Editors/Tools will be added here at later dates.

 # Requirements to use my tools